 Water pumps are essential assets for water treatment companies, factories and processing plants, but like any equipment, they can fail.
 If this happens unexpectedly, it can cause downtime, increased costs, and significant disruption for your operation and your customers.
 Being aware of the ways that water pumps fail and recognising the early warning signs can save your facilities management and engineers time and money, and provide a smarter way of planning your maintenance resources.
 In this article, we outline the main causes of water pump failures, with the key indicators to look for to avoid breakdowns.

-A water pump failure occurs when a pump ceases to function, often abruptly, or fails to start.
-Early detection of failure is crucial, as seemingly small problems, such as worn seals or impellers, can quickly escalate into a full shutdown if left unchecked.
+A water pump failure occurs when a pump ceases to reach its minimum performance, often abruptly, or fails to start.
+Early detection of failing wear parts is crucial, as seemingly small problems, such as worn seals or impellers, can quickly escalate into a full shutdown if left unchecked.
 Frequent monitoring and understanding how your pump normally operates can help you identify the first signs of a failing water pump.

 So, what are the most common causes of water pump failure?